Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Schemes of the structure of lichens, various representatives of lichens.

 Section 3.
-The Kingdom of the Plant (7 hours)
+Plant Kingdom (7 hours)

 Topic 3.2.
-Lower plants (1 h)
+Lower plants (1 hour)

 Demonstration

 Topic 3.3.
-Higher spore plants (2 h)
+Higher spore plants (2 hours)

 Demonstration